Congratulations on your admission to St. John’s School of Law! Please check back frequently for updates.

 All students are required to attend convocation and all orientation sessions pertaining to their respective programs.

 This course is a St. John’s exclusive and reflects our belief that we want every student to succeed.
 All 1Ls take this ungraded two week course prior to the start of their first semester classes.
 It includes instruction on how to read and brief cases to give new students a footing to traverse the unfamiliar ground of legal education, including case analysis and statutory analysis.
-The introductory course also presents the fundamentals of legal writing.Fall Semester Classes (Begins August 26)
+The introductory course also presents the fundamentals of legal writing.Fall Semester Classes - August 29 and thereafter